We are reopening on 12 April!

 We've reorganised some sections of the shop, so you will find even more interesting and unusual books to browse.
 In particular, we have substantial new additions to our Black History, Women's Studies and Art sections, thanks to incredible donations.

 Many of you have asked if we do Click & Collect: sadly not.
-But if you see anything in the window you like the look of, just email us to put it aside.
+But for any enquiries or if see anything in the window you like the look of, just email us.

 Once we reopen after lockdown,

 House of Hodge is a small, delightful second-hand bookshop located between Highbury & Islington and Finsbury Park.
 We were founded in 2009 by Dr Doreen Rolph, a popular local and well-read cat lover who wanted to raise funds for animal welfare.